 nutrition they need, both for themselves and their growing chicks.

 If they know they can rely on your garden being a constant source of supplementary food and water, whatever the time of year, it will soon become a regular stop off point for them, as they ‘do the rounds’ when searching for food in the local area.
 If you stop providing for them outside of winter, they might stop visiting your garden altogether, as it will be wasting their valuable energy reserves.

 Birds need a ready supply of fresh, clean drinking water all year round.
 They can obtain a certain amount of moisture through eating juicy bugs and insects, but this won’t provide all the hydration they need, especially in winter when these food sources are at a premium.
-Also, many seed-based feeds are by their nature quite dry and so this increases the need for hydration.
+Also, many seed-based feeds, although very nutritious, are by their nature quite dry, so this increases the need for hydration.